supahnerdy/RandomCubes/README.md

 # RandomCubes
-Random Cubes Exercise for CSG-3023
+A sample exercise for generating objects at random in Unity C# For CSG-3023